-Several alcoholic drinks a day for several years can cause fatty deposits to form in your blood vessels.
-This can restrict the flow of blood to your bones.
-The more alcohol you habitually drink every day, the higher your risk of avascular necrosis.
+- Excessive alcohol use.
+Consuming several alcoholic drinks a day for several years also can cause fatty deposits to form in your blood vessels.

 - Sickle cell anemia